WE ARE BACK FOR 2025 !

 Projects should sensitively respond to the needs of patients, healthcare professionals and visitors.
 Designs should also promote healing and patient dignity via the creation of clean and comfortable interiors offering suitable ventilation, lighting and surface materials and offer adequate provision of private rooms, staff facilities and medical record storage.

-SPAS & WELLNESS SPACES
+SPORTS, SPAS & WELLNESS INTERIORS

 WORKSPACE INTERIORS